LogoHistorical Figure MBTI

 The Sentimentalist Who Made Russia Cry

-In 1792, a twenty-five-year-old writer published a short story about a peasant girl named Liza who drowns herself in a Moscow pond after a nobleman abandons her.
-Within months, Russians were making pilgrimages to the Simonov Monastery pond where the fictional tragedy was set, carving “Here poor Liza drowned” into the bark of trees, weeping at the water's edge.
-Nikolai Karamzin had discovered something that Russian literature had not yet been taught to feel: that the inner life of a peasant girl was as worthy of grief as the inner life of an aristocrat.
-The idea seems obvious now.
-In 1792, it was a revolution.
+In 1792, a twenty-five-year-old writer published a story about a peasant girl named Liza who drowns herself in a Moscow pond after a nobleman abandons her.
+Within months, Russians were making pilgrimages to the Simonov Monastery pond, carving “Here poor Liza drowned” into tree bark, weeping at the water's edge.
+Nikolai Karamzin had taught Russian literature something it had not yet learned to feel: that a serf girl's inner life was as worthy of grief as an aristocrat's.
+In 1792, that was a revolution.

 Russia's first great sentimentalist was an INFP who understood that the most powerful moral arguments are not arguments at all — they are experiences of feeling that reason cannot reach.